jdtsmith/SplitView/README.md

 # SplitView   ![GitHub tag (latest SemVer)](https://img.shields.io/github/tag/jdtsmith/SplitView.svg?label=Version)

 `SplitView` is a [Hammerspoon](https://www.hammerspoon.org) Spoon which can automate the painful chore of putting two windows side by side in MacOS's fullscreen split-view mode.
 Using it is simple: just navigate to the first window you'd like in the split view, invoke the assigned key shortcut, choose another window from the popup, and watch the magic happen.
 You can also create special bindings to search by application and/or window name, or even invoke `SplitView` from the command line.
-And as a bonus you can bind a shortcut key to toggle focus while in split view from one side to the other, and another shortcut to remove a full screen desktop (single or split-view).
+And as a bonus you can bind a shortcut key to toggle focus while in split view from one side to the other, swap the two Split View windows, and remove full screen desktop (single or split-view).

 Important points:
 * `SplitView` relies on the undocumented `spaces` API, and the separate accessibility `axuielement` extension; which _must_ both be installed for it to work; see https://github.com/asmagill/hs._asm.undocumented.spaces and https://github.com/asmagill/hs._asm.axuielement/.
 These extensions rely on undocumented behavior so caveat splitviewor.